robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

   # Disable both test setups and teardowns by using '--prerunmodifier' twice.
   robot --prerunmodifier disable.TestSetup --prerunmodifier disable.TestTeardown tests.robot

+.. note::  This API changed in Robot Framework 4.0.
+Previously, suites and tests had a `.keywords` object, which had the references to `.setup` and `.teardown`.
+Suite setup, for example, was accessed like this: `suite.keywords.setup = None`

 Controlling console output
 --------------------------